caarloshugo/chroniton/README.md

 ## Features

 * Customizable label formatting
+* API and UI for playing & pausing time
-* Smart label position for current time
+* Smart label position for current value
 * APIs for setting and retrieving time data
 * Touch-compatible for phones and such
 * Keybindings for navigating with ← and →